Programs and Activities

 - Parents must attend an informational meeting (dates to be determined and published each year.)

-- Parents must ensure the completion of all application processes and forms and return materials to Melissa Truskowski by Monday, March 28, 2016.
-Application process details will be explained at the above mentioned informational meetings held at Discovery Elementary in February, 2016.
+- Parents must ensure the completion of all application processes and forms and return materials to Melissa Truskowski by the determined deadline.
+Application process details will be explained at the above mentioned informational meetings.

 - Bosnian Translation